VL-Rethinker: Incentivizing Self-Reflection of Vision-Language Models with Reinforcement Learning: Abstract

 \section{Abstract}

 Recently, slow-thinking systems like GPT-o1 and DeepSeek-R1 have demonstrated great potential in solving challenging problems through explicit reflection.
 They significantly outperform the best fast-thinking models, such as GPT-4o, on various math and science benchmarks.
 However, their multimodal reasoning capabilities remain on par with fast-thinking models.
-For instance, GPT-o1’s performance on benchmarks like MathVista, MathVerse, and MathVision is similar to fast-thinking models.
+For instance, GPT-o1's performance on benchmarks like MathVista, MathVerse, and MathVision is similar to fast-thinking models.
 In this paper, we aim to enhance the slow-thinking capabilities of vision-language models using reinforcement learning (without relying on distillation) to advance the state of the art.
 First, we adapt the GRPO algorithm with a novel technique called Selective Sample Replay (SSR) to address the vanishing advantages problem.
 While this approach yields strong performance, the resulting RL-trained models exhibit limited self-reflection or self-verification.
-To further encourage slow-thinking, we introduce Forced Rethinking, which appends a textual rethinking trigger to the end of initial rollouts in RL training, explicitly enforcing a self-reflection reasoning step.
-By combining these two techniques, our model, \texttt{\textsc{VL-Rethinker}}\xspace, advances state-of-the-art scores on MathVista, MathVerse, and MathVision significantly to achieve 80.3\%, 61.8\% and 43.9\% separately. \texttt{\textsc{VL-Rethinker}}\xspace also achieves open-source SoTA on multi-disciplinary benchmarks such as MMMU-Pro, EMMA, and MEGA-Bench, narrowing the gap with GPT-o1.
+To further encourage slow-thinking, we introduce Forced Rethinking, which appends a rethinking trigger token to the end of rollouts in RL training, explicitly enforcing a self-reflection reasoning step.
+By combining these two techniques, our model, \model, advances state-of-the-art scores on MathVista, MathVerse to achieve 80.4\%, 63.5\% respectively. \model also achieves open-source SoTA on multi-disciplinary benchmarks such as MathVision, MMMU-Pro, EMMA, and MEGA-Bench, narrowing the gap with OpenAI-o1.
+Our empirical results show the effectiveness of our approaches.